Injuries from Helmet Defects

 How Can Helmets Have Design Defects?

 Because a consumer who buys a helmet of any kind assumes that it will protect them in the case of any violent collision or accident, helmets must contain adequate warnings of any dangers that the product will not protect against.
-Because you rely upon a helmet to keep you safe when participating in potentially dangerous activities like playing football or riding a motorcycle that you would not partake in without such protection, you have a right to be properly warned of the helmet’s limitations.
+Because you rely upon a helmet to keep you safe when participating in potentially dangerous activities like playing football or riding a motorcycle, you have a right to be properly warned of the helmet's limitations.

 Justice for Catastrophically Injured Consumers